 3. The psychotic symptoms may indicate a co-morbid disorder.

-Disorders including schizophrenia, schizoaffective disorder, and bipolar can cause psychotic symptoms.
+Disorders including schizophrenia, schizoaffective disorder, and bipolar with psychotic features.
+According to Dr. John F. Alston, MD. who has decades of experience working with RAD kids, bipolar is the most likely inherited disorder these children have.
 These can be particularly difficult to diagnose in children because adoptive parents don’t have knowledge of hereditary mental illnesses that may run in the family.

 Furthermore, developmental trauma paired with a co-morbid disorder with psychotic symptoms can be a dangerous combination.
 “Developmental trauma disorder alone does not deem a child dangerous,” says Forrest Lien, Director of the Institute for Attachment and Child Development.
 “Furthermore, not all children with DTD have a mental illness.
 Yet, some do.
 Children with complex developmental trauma often feel angry and can lack empathy.
 When you combine a child who feels slighted and vengeful with [for example] a misdiagnosed or poorly-treated severe bipolar disorder with psychotic features, it can be dangerous.”

 Children truly experiencing psychosis may believe they can time travel, read minds, or that they have other superpowers.
 They may believe the TV is “talking to them” or hear other voices.
 They may see visual hallucinations.
 Often, they cannot distinguish between delusions and reality.
 In one case I am personally aware of, a teenager became convinced their sibling was a clone and made multiple attempts to kill them.
 They believed their mother was non-verbally communitcating with them and instructing them to do this.
 Fortunately, this dangerous situation was discovered in time and the child was admitted to a psychiatric facility.
 Within days of being put on antipsychotic medication, their psychotic symptoms went away.